CrowdStrike/crimson-falcon/docs/FilevantageApi.md

 Returns 1 or more change ids

-Returns a list of Falcon FileVantage change IDs filtered, sorted and limited by the query parameters provided.
+Returns a list of Falcon FileVantage change ids filtered, sorted and limited by the query parameters provided.
 It can retrieve an unlimited number of results using multiple requests.

 ### Examples